huningxin/tf-community/rfcs/20210910-webnn-delegate-for-tflite.md

 TfLiteWebNNDelegateOptions TfLiteWebNNDelegateOptionsDefault();
 ```

 `TfLiteWebNNDelegateCreate()` is the main entry point to create a new instance of WebNN delegate.
-It takes `TfLiteWebNNDelegateOptions` and returns a pointer to  `TfLiteDelegate` that is defined in [`tensorflow/lite/c/common.h`](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/lite/c/common.h). `TfLiteDelegate` is a structure that is the main interface TensorFlow Lite runtime interacts with WebNN delegate implementation.
+It takes `TfLiteWebNNDelegateOptions` and returns a pointer to  `TfLiteDelegate` that is defined in [`tensorflow/lite/c/common.h`](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/lite/c/common.h). `TfLiteDelegate` is a structure that is the main interface that TensorFlow Lite runtime interacts with WebNN delegate implementation.
 When `options` is set to `nullptr`, the above default values are used.
 ```c++
 TfLiteDelegate* TfLiteWebNNDelegateCreate(const TfLiteWebNNDelegateOptions* options);
 ```